nerd190/zsh-plugin-manager/README.md

 2. http-address.
 Will not be cloned with git but curl'ed.
 Does not support updating later.
 3. other git repo.
 Must be prefixed with git@

 After declaring 0 or more plugins you can initialize the plugin manager by calling `plug init`.
-Plugins declared after `plug init` will not be loaded upon initialization of your shell.
+Plugins declared after `plug init` will not be loaded.

 ## Asynchronous plugins